FBI Gun Collection: Firearms That Help Solve Crimes

 The collection goes beyond firearms and includes accessories like suppressors, magazines, and muzzle attachments, as well as grenade and rocket launchers.
 Another reference collection, the standard ammunition file, catalogs more than 15,000 types of commercial and military ammunition.

 While the breadth of the firearms collection is noteworthy, the historic provenance of some of the weapons shows it’s a truly unique cache.
-Here you will find John Dillinger’s .45-caliber revolver, Ma Barker and her gang’s arsenal, and “Pretty Boy” Floyd’s Colt 1911.
-There’s an old Thompson submachine gun hidden in a guitar case, and a pistol hidden in the cut pages of a rare first edition of Gone with the Wind.
+Here you will find John Dillinger’s .45-caliber revolver, Ma Barker and her gang’s arsenal, and “Pretty Boy” Floyd’s Colt Model 1911.
+There’s an old Thompson submachine gun concealed in a guitar case, and a pistol hidden in the cut pages of a rare first edition of Gone with the Wind.

 These aren’t the most important weapons in the collection, however.
 Examiners will tell you the single most important piece—in a collection that spans more than a century of firearms history and ingenuity—is the one that helps investigators close a case on any given day.
 The same philosophy has informed the Lab’s meticulous stewardship of the collection for eight decades.